3amory99/RedHat-CentOS-Linux-Commands-Cheat-sheet/README.md

 # RedHat-CentOS-Linux-Commands-Cheat-sheet
 Explore the power of Linux (CentOS) commands for efficient data engineering.
 This repository provides a comprehensive collection of essential Linux commands tailored for data engineers.
-From file manipulation to data transformation and pipeline management.
-It's mainly as a reference for me as a Data Engineer.
+From file manipulation to data transformation and pipeline management. **It's mainly as a reference for me as a Data Engineer.**

-# RedHat-CentOS-Linux-Commands-Cheat-sheet
+# Overview
 **Significantly and objectively in Data Engineering** Welcome to the CentOS Red Hat Linux Command Cheat Sheet repository!
 Your ultimate quick reference guide for mastering essential commands, tips, and tricks to efficiently manage CentOS and Red Hat systems specifically for Data Engineering.
 Elevate your command-line skills and streamline administration with our comprehensive cheat sheet.
 Let's simplify CentOS and Red Hat Linux together!

+# Let's dive into CentOS Commands
 <details><summary>System Information</summary>
 <p>